 11. SUBMIT THE FILM TO ALL THE FESTIVALS YOU GOT INTO BEFORE, PLUS THE MAJORS

 The reason you did your last two festivals was to make contacts, time to start calling them in.
-Submit your film, travel to all the ones you can.
+Submit your film, and travel to all the ones you can.
 Only wait for one major before giving your premier to a tier 2 festival.

 12. GET DISTRIBUTION FOR YOUR FEATURE OR WEBSERIES